-Current Alert Level: Green
+Current Alert Level: Yellow

 The current resurgence alert level takes into consideration both external (surrounding community) and internal (UNW community) metrics.
 These metrics are continuously monitored to guide Northwestern’s response in an appropriate and timely manner.